-To simply manage multiple accounts one can start emacs with a different init.el files by adding/modyfing a following lines
+To simply manage multiple accounts, one can start emacs with a different

 (setq mu4e-maildir (expand-file-name "~/Private/Email/akels14")) (setq mu4e-mu-home (expand-file-name "~/Private/.mu/akels14"))

-where the last one is needed to have seperate index for each maildir.
-That should work flawlessly as long as you would be satisfied to change windows for each account.
+where the last one is needed to have a separate index for each maildir, that should work flawlessly as long as you would be satisfied with changing windows for each account.

-I wanted to use multiple accounts in a single window with a keyboard shortcut, thus I wrote/modified some scripts on the interent to have a behavior I wanted.
-Firstly I put my accounts in variables (I still append this to init.el)
+I wanted to use multiple accounts in a single window with a keyboard shortcut.
+Thus, I wrote/modified some scripts on the internet to have the behaviour I wanted.
+Firstly I put my accounts in variables (I still append this to

 (setq mu4e-user-mail-address-list '("XXXXXX@gmail.com" "email@example.com" "firstname.lastname@example.org")) (setq user-full-name "Janis Erdmanis") (defvar my-mu4e-account-alist `(("graphitewriter" (user-mail-address "XXXXX@gmail.com") (mu4e-reply-to-address "XXXXX@gmail.com") (mu4e-maildir ,(expand-file-name "~/Private/Email/graphitewriter")) (mu4e-mu-home ,(expand-file-name "~/Private/.mu/graphitewriter")) ) ("je11011" (user-mail-address "email@example.com") (mu4e-reply-to-address "firstname.lastname@example.org") (mu4e-maildir ,(expand-file-name "~/Private/Email/je11011")) (mu4e-mu-home ,(expand-file-name "~/Private/.mu/je11011")) ) ("akels14" (user-mail-address "email@example.com") (mu4e-reply-to-address "firstname.lastname@example.org") (mu4e-maildir ,(expand-file-name "~/Private/Email/akels14")) (mu4e-mu-home ,(expand-file-name "~/Private/.mu/akels14")) )))

-Then to change account I simply have to execute a following function with a account name
+Then to change the account I simply have to execute a following function with an account name:

 (defun mu4e-set-account (account-name) (interactive) (mu4e~proc-kill) (let ((vars (cdr (assoc account-name my-mu4e-account-alist)))) (if vars (mapc #'(lambda (var) (set (car var) (cadr var))) vars) (error "No email account '%s' was found" account-name))) ;; For having fancy mode-line (setq mode-line-end-spaces (list (propertize " " 'display `(space :align-to (- right ,(length account-name)))) account-name)) ;; Also need to remove lock file which sometimes messes up (shell-command (concat "rm -rf " mu4e-mu-home "/xapian/flintlock")) )

-which is can be executed at any point in emacs for example with "M-x + mu4e-set-account + Enter + akels14".
+which can be executed at any point in emacs with

-By adding completition of account names and keybord shortcut ";" to change accounts I was satisfied with my setup:
+; to change accounts, I was satisfied with my setup:

 (setq my-accounts nil) (defun printlist (mylist) "Filling my-accounts with alist keys from mylist" (push (car (car mylist)) my-accounts) (if (not (eq (length mylist) 1)) (printlist (cdr mylist)))) (printlist my-mu4e-account-alist) (defun mu4e-set-account-interactive () "Changes the email account" (interactive) ;(mu4e-set-account (read-string "Enter the account name:")) (setq mu4e-account (ido-completing-read "Enter the account name: " my-accounts)) (mu4e-set-account mu4e-account) ) (add-hook 'mu4e-main-mode-hook (lambda () (local-set-key (kbd ";") #'mu4e-set-account-interactive)))

-This code part needs some reviewing, whch would make it shorter, as I use global variable and make function where I do not need.
-Nevertheless it works flawleslly.
+This code part needs some reviewing, which would make it shorter, as I use global variables and make functions where I do not need them.
+Nevertheless, it works flawlessly.

-A following init script is needed to let X-window system to know that seperate aplicaction is being started
+The following init script is needed to let the X-window system know that a separate application is being started:

 APPNAME=mu4e emacs --name $APPNAME -q --load init-simple.el & sleep 1 && xprop -name $APPNAME -f WM_CLASS 8s -set WM_CLASS "$APPNAME, $APPNAME"